Definition of Sociology

 - Coser, Lewis A. 1971.
 Masters of Sociological Thought: Ideas in Historical and Social Context.
 New York: Harcourt Brace Jovanovich.

 - Giddens, Anthony.
 1971.
 Capitalism and Modern Social Theory: An Analysis of the Writings of Marx, Durkheim, and Max Weber.
-Cambridge: The University Press.
+Cambridge: Cambridge University Press.

 - Madge, John Hylton.
 1962.
 The Origins of Scientific Sociology.
 New York: The Free Press.